Email this page to a friend

 For what it’s worth, it looks to me like capitalism is dying… at least in America.
 It’s morphing into fascism and so far, unlike Soros, I don't see the Obama presidency offering any relief.
 The American economy cannot survive the amount of lies, deceit, and corruption that exists at so many levels of society, especially in government and business.
 Anyone who doesn’t see what’s going on possibly doesn’t want to see it.
 A lot of people don’t want to see it because they are still benefiting (or think they are benefiting) from the level of corruption and ignorance that persists because of them.
 Whatever economic framework policymakers decide to install will be a reflection of their state of consciousness.
 This, of course, also describes how American foreign policy works.
 One might ask what theoretical framework are they adhering to?

-What we need is an economic theory that dovetails nicely with democracy, and offers real tools and incentives to help people become more enlightened human beings, so that in the end people might actually be able to live together in peace.
+What we need is an economy and a matching economic theory that dovetails nicely with democracy, and offers real tools and incentives to help people become more enlightened human beings, so that in the end people might actually be able to live together in peace.

 Return to Commentaries